SOFTWARE DEVELOPMENT

 Maintenance and support is the final phase of the SDLC, but it's an ongoing process that continues throughout the software's lifespan.
 This stage involves two major parts:

-Keeping the Software Running Smoothly: Once software is deployed, it's not set in stone.
-Maintenance and support ensure the software continues to function properly meets user needs and adapts to changing environments.
+1. Keeping the Software Running Smoothly: For many organizations, post-deployment support is managed through staff augmentation, allowing them to scale their teams with experienced developers or support specialists as needed.
+Once software is deployed, it's not set in stone.
+Maintenance and support ensure the software continues to function properly, meets user needs, and adapts to changing environments.
 This includes activities like Bug Fixes, Security Updates, Performance Optimization, and New Feature Development.

 All in all, the Software Development Life Cycle is a comprehensive framework that guides the development of high-quality software in a structured and efficient manner.
 By adhering to its core principles, organizations can ensure their software projects are well-planned, thoroughly tested, and effectively maintained.